KavindiAnu/Snake-Ladder-Game/README.md

-# Snake-Ladders
+# Snake-Ladder Game
-It's a simple game where players roll a die and navigate the board.
+It's a simple game where players roll a die and navigate disc on the board.